jedyskate/SmartProject/tools/SmartConfig.Host/README.md

 1.  **Prerequisites**:
     -   .NET 9 SDK
     -   Docker Desktop (for running the SQL Server container)
-    -   Node.js and npm (for the Next.js frontend)
+    -   Node.js and npm (for the Next.js, React, and Angular frontends)

 2.  **Run the Host Project**:
     From the root of the repository, execute the following command: